 The graduate certificate offered by the Global Studies Center is designed for students enrolled in one of the University of Pittsburgh’s professional schools or the arts and sciences to contextualize their major within a global framework.
 Whether studying business, human security, health policy and administration or the history of music, adding this global dimension provides a richer course of study and prepares students for research or professional employment in our global marketplace.
 Along with obtaining language proficiency, students must complete an 18-credit interdisciplinary course of study concurrent with their academic or professional degree.
-Graduate students choose from one of six global concentrations and unite it with the study of a particular region and a language of that region.
+Graduate students choose from one of six global concentrations.
 We also encourage students to take advantage of the many international learning opportunities available at the University of Pittsburgh and scholarships provided for early and advanced language learning through the Foreign Language and Area Study Fellowship (FLAS) offered by the Global Studies Center.

 - Global Concentrations